Oakland Brain Injury Lawyer

 - Severe TBI: This is the most significant form of TBI, and it often coincides with a penetrating head injury.
 A severe TBI may be associated with a loss of consciousness for more than six hours or a coma.
 You may have amnesia surrounding the accident and the hours or days leading up to it.
 You may experience all of the signs of a less serious TBI to a greater degree.
 However, a severe TBI is more likely to result in a permanent physical, cognitive, or psychological change.

-At Willoughby Brod, LLP, we have years of experience working with individuals who have suffered all severities of TBIs.
+At the Brod Law Firm, we have years of experience working with individuals who have suffered all severities of TBIs.
 Whether you sustained a concussion or are now permanently disabled due to a severe TBI, contact an Oakland brain injury attorney at our office today.Pursuing Compensation in a Brain Injury Claim

 When another person causes you harm, whether they hit you in their car or left a dangerous defect on their property, you have the right to hold them responsible.
 You have the right to file a personal injury claim in court or a third-party claim against their insurer and demand compensation for your medical expenses, lost wages, physical pain, and mental suffering.